keiuntae/keiuntae.github.io/README.md

 # [Project 2: MLB Attendance: Project Overview](https://github.com/keiuntae/keiuntae.github.io/tree/main/MLB%20Attendance)
 * Use MLB data to make a recommendation on how to improve attendance
+* Data was obtained from the Los Angelas Dodgers Major League Baseball team

 ![](/images/MLB%20Correlation%20Heatmap.jpg)